Born series for the photon diffusion equation perturbing the Robin boundary condition: Introduction

 In this paper, we consider the Born sequence for the Robin boundary condition and derive the solution to the diffusion equation as a series.
 The convergence of the Born series is tested when the spatial domain is a three dimensional half space.
-More precisely, for a diffusion equation with homogeneous diffusion coefficient and absorption coefficient given in the half space over some finite time interval with Robin boundary condition, we tested the convergence of a Born series for the Poisson kernel (see Section 4 for its definition) which is defined by considering the Robin boundary condition as perturbation of Neumann boundary condition.
-A striking result given later in Section 5 (see Remark 5.2) is that this Born series converges even when the homogeneous impedance term of the Robin boundary condition is not small.
+More precisely, for a diffusion equation with homogeneous diffusion coefficient and absorption coefficient given in the half space over some finite time interval with the Robin boundary condition, we tested the convergence of the Born series for the Poisson kernel when we treat the Robin boundary condition as perturbation of the Neumann boundary condition.
+A striking result given later in Sec.~\ref{half} (see Remark \ref{half:doublefactorial}) is that this Born series converges even when the homogeneous impedance term of the Robin boundary condition is not small.

 The rest of this paper is organized as follows.
-In Section 2 we will discuss about the efficiency of the so called extrapolated boundary condition which has been used in the study of optical tomography instead of the Robin boundary condition.
-This boundary condition was introduced to give an approximate solution in a concise way for the initial boundary value problem for the aforementioned diffusion equation with Robin boundary condition.
-We will show that the efficiency of this boundary condition is limited, which led us to our study given in this paper.
-Section 3 is devoted to a general study of the Born approximation.
-Then based on this general study, we define in Section 4 the Born approximation for the Poisson kernel in the half space and a slab domain over some finite time interval.
-Further, we discuss its convergence of the Born approximation for the Poisson kernel in the half space over some finite time interval.
-In Section 6, we tested the numerical performance of Born approximation for the Poisson kernel in the half space over some finite time interval.
-The last section is for the concluding remark.
-In Appendix, which consists of three parts Appendix A through Appendix C, we give some supplementary arguments and facts which are better to be separated from the main part of this paper to clarify the points of arguments.
+In Sec.~\ref{ana} we will discuss the efficiency of the so-called extrapolated boundary condition, which has been used in the study of optical tomography.
+This boundary condition was introduced to give an approximate solution in a concise way for the initial boundary value problem for the aforementioned diffusion equation with the Robin boundary condition.
+We show that the efficiency of this boundary condition is limited, which led us to our study given in this paper.
+Section \ref{general} is devoted to a general study of the Born approximation.
+Then based on this general study, we define in Sec.~\ref{scheme} the Born approximation for the Poisson kernel in the half space and a slab domain over some finite time interval.
+Further, we discuss its convergence of the Born approximation for the Poisson kernel in the half space over some finite time interval in Sec.~\ref{half}.
+In Sec.~\ref{numerical}, we tested the numerical performance of the Born approximation for the Poisson kernel in the half space over some finite time interval.
+The last section is for concluding remarks.
+Appendices \ref{alt} through \ref{specialfunctions} give some supplementary arguments and facts which are better to be separated from the main part of this paper to clarify the points of arguments.